BranniganLab/VesMod/docs/VesEdge_CLI_README.md

 `internal_structure_summary.csv` contains one row per video with failure counts, authoritative union abundance summaries, and diagnostic proposal medians.
 These are intended as inputs to later population segmentation; the command does not choose a present/absent cutoff.

-The diagnostic GIF overlays the three structure classes in separate colors together with the extracted contour.
+The diagnostic GIF overlays the merged structure mask in one color together with the extracted contour.
+Each frame title reports the union structured-area fraction and the merged region count.
 Disable it with `--no-gif`.

 As with QC, incompatible provenance is rejected unless `--overwrite` is supplied.
 An incompatible overwrite removes only files managed by the previous internal-structure batch.